-The Notice Concerning the Doctors to Practice in Different Locations, which is issued by the MOH on September 11, 2009, sets forth the basic principals for doctors to practice in different medical institutions.
-Pursuant to the notice doctors are allowed to be employed by more than two medical institutions subject to the approval of the MOH.
+The Notice Concerning the Doctors to Practice in Different Locations, which is issued by the Ministry of Health on September 11, 2009, sets forth the basic principles for doctors to practice in different medical institutions.
+Pursuant to the notice doctors are allowed to be employed by more than two medical institutions subject to the approval of the Ministry of Health.
 However the implementation details are currently unclear.
-On January 1, 2010, the Trial Management Measures Concerning the Doctors to Practice in Different Locations issued by Guangdong provincial branches of the MOH became effective.
+On January 1, 2010, the Trial Management Measures Concerning the Doctors to Practice in Different Locations issued by Guangdong provincial branches of the Ministry of Health became effective.
 The measures provide that doctors, who meet the requirements set forth therein, may apply for practicing in different medical institutions.
 The measures are currently effective for a trial period of three years.